robot9706/VirtualCameraDriver/README.md

 ### Driver installation:
 After building the driver (Windows SDK and Windows Driver Kit required) the inf can be installed using **hdwwiz.exe** (can be launched in CMD).

+Test signing might be required to be enabled for driver installation:
+`bcdedit.exe -set TESTSIGNING ON`

 ## UserMode apps
 These applications can push frames to the driver using the property exposed in the filter.
 The apps are based on the **driver interface library** which handles enumerating devices and setting the value of the property.
 This is written in VC++.